schmittjoaopedro/java-word-template-filler/README.md

-# A Java-based application used to fill word templates doc files.
+# A Java-based application used to fill word (docx) files.

 ## Introduction